pcraig3/fed-notes/src/articles/2021-12-15-paperweight.md

 ---
 title: "Paperweight: a cautionary tale of onerous oversight"
 author: "@pcraig3"
-leadIn: "When the costs outweigh the no discernible benefits"
+leadIn: "Why is it so hard to make a website for the government?"
 metaDescription: "Why is it so hard to make a website for the government?
 Let’s investigate."
 ogDescription: "Why is it so hard to make a website for the government?"
-date: "2021-12-14"
+date: "2021-12-15"
 ---

 [[toc]]